hrgdavor/jsx6/README.md

 In the base dir of the project run `rush update`, and it will download dependencies using pnpm and link internal dependencies inside the monorepo.

+# If you are doing SSR(Server side rendering) GTFO

+Supporting SSR(Server Side Rendering) is actively ignored.
+Any compromises for using this lib combined with SSR are not welcome.

+This lib is strictly for JS APPLICATIOS that are not crawled by search engines.

+I do not want any ugly compromises to suport SSR (that I luckily never personally needed in my JavaScript apps).